ousttrue/wgut/README.md

 # wgut

 Window and Graphics UTility for d3d.
+This is d3d thin wrapper. helper toolkit.